kuindji/sql-type-parser/README.md

 - **📊 Full AST representation**: Returns a complete Abstract Syntax Tree as a type
 - **🎯 Type-safe results**: Match queries against your schema to get result types
 - **✅ Query validation**: Catch errors at compile time
+- **🔍 Full field validation**: Validates field references in WHERE, JOIN ON, HAVING, GROUP BY, ORDER BY clauses
 - **🚫 Zero runtime**: Pure type-level operations, no runtime code

 ### Supported SQL Features